kubevela/kubevela.github.io/docs/end-user/components/cue/webservice.md

 # YAML ends
 EOF
 ```
-You can also save the YAML file as website.yaml and use the `kubectl apply -f website.yaml` command to deploy.
+You can also save the YAML file as website.yaml and use the `vela up -f website.yaml` command to deploy.

 Next, check the deployment status of the application through `kubectl get application <application name> -o yaml`:
 ```shell